Skip to content

 notes: str | None = None

-# 2. Convert the Pydantic schema to an xmemory schema
+# 3. Convert the Pydantic schema to an xmemory schema

-schema_response = api.generate_schema(
+schema_response = client.admin.generate_schema(

-schema_description=f"for following json_schema: {Contact.model_json_schema()}"
+schema_description=f"for following json_schema: {Contact.model_json_schema()}",

 )

-# 3. Create the instance
+# 4. Create the instance

-schema_text=yaml.dump(schema_response.generated_schema, allow_unicode=True),
+schema_text=yaml.dump(schema_response.data_schema, allow_unicode=True),

 schema_type=SchemaType.YML,